zakraicik/LaunchPad/README.md

                                     |
                                     v
                               PlatformAdmin
+                                    |
+                                    v
+                            Off-chain Indexer
 ```

 All components are governed by the PlatformAdmin contract that manages administrative access across the system.
+Every state change emits events that can be consumed by an off-chain indexer to maintain a synchronized database of campaign information, enabling efficient querying and reporting.

 ## Contract Dependencies